dgroomes/stackoverflow-look-back/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* Fix the order of Q&As in the viewer.
+* DONE Fix the sort order of Q&As in the viewer.
 I'm seeing questions all bunched together and then answers bunched together right afterwards.
 Questions should always be following by their answers, but this isn't happening.
 For example, [this answer](https://stackoverflow.com/questions/37920923/how-to-check-whether-kafka-server-is-running/49852168#49852168) is not following its question.
+  * (Answer: yes the "questionId" is a non-normal field and needed be included in the toJSON) Is there a defect where the question ID field is null on answers?
+For example, answer 37943159 has a null question ID.
+    Why?
+This is a problem for the sort order.
 * This project has ballooned and I could really use some ESLint or something to do the undifferentiated heavy lifting of finding basic problems.
 For example, I changed the signature of the RPC client, and it's pretty easy to miss a call site and update the args.